Contentstack LogoContentstack Logo

 csdx cm:stacks:export -k <stack_ApiKey> -d “<path_to_store_content>”

-Note: If the management token is not specified, by default export command uses Auth token.
+Note: If the management token is not specified, the export command uses Auth token by default.

-This command will export your stack’s content and save it to the “stack” folder.
+This command exports your stack’s content and saves it to the stack folder.

-4. Open your Git Bash terminal and follow the steps specified in GitHub’s documentation to upload the “stack” folder to your repository.
+5. Open Git Bash and follow GitHub’s documentation to upload the stack folder to your repository.

-Additional Resource: Refer to this sample repository present in Contentstack's GitHub organization to learn the folder structure while uploading content to your GitHub repository.
+Additional Resource: Refer to this sample repository in Contentstack's GitHub organization to learn the folder structure for uploading content.

-Note: To avoid the following error make sure to create a GitHub release and proceed to import content.
+Note: To avoid the following error, create a GitHub release before importing content.

 Error: Unable to find a release for '<account>/<repository>'

-Now any user can import your stack’s content to their stack by performing the steps mentioned in the Import from Non-Contentstack's GitHub Repository section.
+Now any user can import your stack’s content to their stack by performing the steps mentioned in the Import from a Non-Contentstack GitHub Repository section.

 Points to Remember

-• To import content into an existing destination stack, make sure you have permissions to create content in the destination stack.
+• To import content into an existing destination stack, ensure you have permission to create content in that stack.

-• If you want to create a new stack for storing content, make sure you have the “owner” or “admin” rights in that organization.
+• To create a new stack for storing content, you must have “owner” or “admin” rights in that organization.

 Was this article helpful?